roaked/roaked.github.io/content/docs/1design/1mest/_index.md

 ### 3.2.
 Linear Stability Analysis in 2D Beam

-The command "Solve" in NX yielded the following results for the first 10 modes of instability:
+The command `Solve` in NX yielded the following results for the first 10 modes of instability:

 | Mode | Instability Load (kN) |